- Do I have to see a doctor at any point in my pregnancy?

 We’d love to tell you more!

-- VBAC (Vaginal Birth After Cesarean) Sucess Rate = 87%
+- VBAC (Vaginal Birth After Cesarean) Success Rate = 100%

 Can I view my medical records online?

 Yes.
-We offer free group tours and consultations every other week.
+We offer free group tours and consultations twice a month.
 During this session you are given a tour of our facility with a thorough overview of our care model and practices including, statistics, protocols, scheduling, services, cost, and billing.
 You also get to meet some of our staff including a midwife who will take the time to answer all of your questions.
 We do ask that if you schedule a consultation 28 weeks gestation or beyond, please bring a copy of your medical records with you.

-We also offer private one on one 30 minute consultations for those that cannot make a group tour date or who desire privacy for asking questions.
-We charge a small $25 fee for this service.
+We also offer private one on one 45 minute consultations for those that cannot make a group tour date or who desire privacy for asking questions.
+We charge a $75 fee for this service and if you hire us for your care that $75 payment is put towards your total midwifery care fee.